Snakebite: Venom metering

-Venom Spitting
+Venom spitting

 Venom spitting is another venom delivery method that is unique to some Asiatic and African cobras.
-In venom spitting, a stream of venom is propelled at very high pressures outwards up to 3 meters.
+In venom spitting, a stream of venom is propelled at very high pressures outwards up to 3 meters (300 centimeters).
 The venom stream is usually aimed at the eyes and face of the target as a deterrent for predators.
 There are non-spitting cobras that provide useful information on the unique mechanics behind venom spitting.
 Unlike the elongated oval shaped exit orifices of non-spitting cobras, spitting cobras have circular exit orifice at their fang tips.
 This combined with the ability to partially retract their fang sheath by displacing the palato-maxillary arch and contracting the adductor mandibulae, allows the spitting cobras to create large pressures within the venom delivery system.
 While venom spitting is a less common venom delivery system, the venom can still cause the effects if ingested.

 Society and culture

 Snakes were both revered and worshipped and feared by early civilizations.
 The ancient Egyptians recorded prescribed treatments for snakebites as early as the Thirteenth Dynasty in the Brooklyn Papyrus, which includes at least seven venomous species common to the region today, such as the horned vipers.
 In Judaism, the Nehushtan was a pole with a snake made of copper fixed upon it.
 The object was regarded as a divinely empowered instrument of God that could bring healing to Jews bitten by venomous snakes while they were wandering in the desert after their exodus from Egypt.
 Healing was said to occur by merely looking at the object as it was held up by Moses.

 Historically, snakebites were seen as a means of execution in some cultures.
 Reportedly, in Southern Han during China's Five Dynasties and Ten Kingdoms period and in India a form of capital punishment was to throw people into snake pits, leaving people to die from multiple venomous bites.
-According to popular belief, the Egyptian queen Cleopatra VII committed suicide by let herself be bitten by an asp—likely an Egyptian cobra—after hearing of Mark Antony's death, while some contemporary ancient authors rather assumed a direct application of poison.
+According to popular belief, the Egyptian queen Cleopatra VII committed suicide by letting herself be bitten by an asp—likely an Egyptian cobra—after hearing of Mark Antony's death, while some contemporary ancient authors rather assumed a direct application of poison.

 Snakebite as a surreptitious form of murder has been featured in stories such as Sir Arthur Conan Doyle's The Adventure of the Speckled Band, but actual occurrences are virtually unheard of, with only a few documented cases.
 It has been suggested that Boris III of Bulgaria, who was allied to Nazi Germany during World War II, may have been killed with snake venom, although there is no definitive evidence.
 At least one attempted suicide by snakebite has been documented in medical literature involving a puff adder bite to the hand.

+In Jainism, the goddess Padmāvatī has been associated with curing snakebites.